valentingol/gan-face-editing/README.md

 - [ ] Look for other repo to solve skin and age :construction:
 - [ ] Solve specific issues (manually or with other methods)
 - [x] Focused change by semantic segmentation
-- [x] Resolve remaining artefacts ans background problems with monocular depth estimation
+- [x] Resolve some artefacts and background problems with depth estimation
 - [ ] Improve resolution (super resolution ?) :construction:

 ## Quick Start